Research for the benefit of humankind

 Built on the cornerstone of imagination and daring just like our founders’ vision, this bold and far-reaching approach sets the stage for transforming biological insights into new ways to alleviate disease and improve human health.
 From diabetes to neurodegeneration, infertility to regeneration, and congenital syndromes to cancer, the potential impact of our research knows no bounds.

-While cancer comprises hundreds of different diseases, all cancers can be characterized by the mutation of the human cell.
-Understanding what happens when a normal cell mutates to become cancerous is essential to developing treatments and cures.
-At Stowers, our foundational research identifies the genes, proteins, molecular networks, and mechanisms that underlie cell growth and other cell functions often compromised in cancer.
+While cancer comprises hundreds of different diseases, all cancers can be characterized by disruptions in cellular function.
+Understanding what happens when a normal cell becomes cancerous is essential to developing treatments and cures.
+At the Stowers Institute, our foundational research identifies the genes, proteins, molecular networks, and mechanisms that underlie cell growth and other cell functions often compromised in cancer.

-Our researchers are looking at how disruptions in these processes are associated with many different types of cancer such as leukemia, colon cancer, and carcinoma.
+Our researchers are looking at how disruptions in these processes are associated with many different types of cancer such as leukemia and colon cancer.

-Stowers scientists have identified ways to expand human umbilical cord stem cells in culture for generating therapeutic quantities for transplants to treat leukemia and other cancers.
+Stowers scientists have identified ways to expand human umbilical cord stem cells in culture enabling a path forward for generating therapeutic quantities for transplants to treat leukemia and other cancers.

-Other research areas include investigating cancer stem cells which are stubbornly resistant to treatment and developing new approaches for overcoming cancer drug resistance and stimulating immunity.
+Other research areas include investigating cancer stem cells which are stubbornly resistant to treatment and developing new approaches for overcoming drug resistance and for stimulating the immune system.

 Diabetes and Metabolism